Jan 29, 2016 / Money Tips

 This is a tried-and-true proverb in the personal finance world for good reason.
 If you don’t prioritize your savings, you’ll always find somewhere else to put that money – only to later realize that you don’t have any financial cushion or long-term security.

-To avoid being financially sidelined by the kinds of surprises we just talked about, consider putting some of your money into high-interest savings plans like money market or certificate of deposit (CD) accounts in addition to your traditional savings account.
+To avoid being financially sidelined by the kinds of surprises we just talked about, consider putting some of your money into high-interest savings plans like money market or term deposit accounts in addition to your traditional savings account.
 Stashing money in these high-yield accounts enables you to build financial security and take advantage of the compound interest.
 In other words, your money grows faster just by sitting in a high-yield account than it does elsewhere.

 If you’re using a credit card to make ends meet each month, it’s time to switch up your routine.
 As we mentioned earlier, it’s best to use your checking account as your primary source of funds.